Accountant Document Compliance: Verification Guide

 Automated verification integrates with existing practice management and accounting software through APIs.
 The firm retains its current tools and adds an automated verification layer upstream of data entry.
 Documents are checked on receipt, anomalies are flagged, and staff intervene only on exceptions where professional judgement is required.

 Solutions such as CheckFile.ai connect to the software accounting firms already use, creating a continuous workflow from document receipt through verification to posting.
+Our platform processes over 180,000 documents per month with 98.7% OCR accuracy and an average verification time of 4.2 seconds per document.
 To explore pricing for accounting firms or learn about solutions for finance and leasing, visit our dedicated pages.

 Frequently Asked Questions

-Are UK accountants legally required to verify client identity documents?
+Are Australian accountants legally required to verify client identity documents?

 Yes.
-Under the Money Laundering Regulations 2022, accountants are classified as "relevant persons" and must apply customer due diligence measures.
+Under the AML/CTF Act 2006, accountants providing designated services must apply customer due diligence measures.
 This includes verifying client identity using reliable, independent sources before establishing a business relationship.
-Professional bodies such as ICAEW, ACCA, and ICAS act as AML supervisory authorities and can take disciplinary action for non-compliance.
+AUSTRAC supervises compliance and can take enforcement action for non-compliance.
+Professional bodies such as CPA Australia and CA ANZ also set professional and ethical standards that reinforce these obligations.

 How long must accounting firms retain supporting documents?

-The Companies Act 2006 requires accounting records to be kept for 6 years from the end of the financial year they relate to.
-AML records (identity verification documents, transaction records) must be retained for 5 years after the end of the business relationship under MLR 2022.
-VAT records must be kept for 6 years.
+The Corporations Act 2001 requires financial records to be kept for 7 years after the transactions covered by the records are completed.
+AML/CTF records (identity verification documents, transaction records) must be retained for 7 years after the end of the business relationship under the AML/CTF Act 2006.
+Tax records must be kept for 5 years from the date of lodgement.

-Does Making Tax Digital replace the need for document verification?
+Does Single Touch Payroll replace the need for document verification?

-No. MTD mandates digital record-keeping and digital submission of tax returns, but it does not verify the accuracy or authenticity of the underlying documents.
+No. STP mandates digital reporting of payroll information to the ATO, but it does not verify the accuracy or authenticity of the underlying documents.
 Accounting firms must still verify that invoices, receipts, and other supporting documents are genuine, complete, and consistent with the submitted returns.

 What happens if an audit file lacks sufficient documentation?

-The FRC can take regulatory action against auditors whose files do not meet the documentation requirements of ISA (UK) 230.
+ASIC can take regulatory action against auditors whose files do not meet the documentation requirements of ASA 230.
 Insufficient documentation undermines the evidential basis for the audit opinion and can result in sanctions ranging from fines to removal from the audit register.
-In recent FRC enforcement cases, documentation failures have been among the most common findings.
+In recent ASIC enforcement cases, documentation failures have been among the most common findings.

-Document compliance is a core obligation for accountants and auditors operating in the UK.
+Document compliance is a core obligation for accountants and auditors operating in Australia.
 To structure your verification process and explore solutions tailored to accounting firms, contact our team.
 For a broader view of document verification requirements across industries, consult our industry verification guide.